yuukicammy/mit-adobe-fivek-dataset/README.md

 The dataset was created by MIT and Adobe Systems, Inc., and is intended to provide a diverse and challenging set of images for testing image processing algorithms.
 The images were selected to represent a wide range of scenes, including landscapes, portraits, still lifes, and architecture.
 The images also vary in terms of lighting conditions, color balance, and exposure.

-The official archive has a complicated directory structure and that expert images need to be downloaded individually.
-To simplify this process, I created a tool that allows all data to be downloaded with just a single line of python code.

-In practice, the dataset is often used after RAW images have undergone various processing steps, such as adding noise, overexposure, and underexposure to emulate camera errors.
-This tool also allows for these kinds of processing to be easily performed using PyTorch's DataLoader.

 ## Official Website

 [MIT-Adobe FiveK Dataset](https://data.csail.mit.edu/graphics/fivek/)